 Exactly 33 months ago the Canadian dollar was at par; even a little higher than the American counterpart.
-Cross boarder shopping was cheap and Canadians took advantage by buying anything from clothing to cars, and even properties down south.
+Cross-border shopping was cheap and Canadians took advantage by buying anything from clothing to cars, and even properties down south.

 Since then, the Canadian dollar went down by roughly 25%.
 What does that mean for us here in Canada hoping to buy real estate?

-The low Canadian dollar is however bringing many oversea investors, who are taking advantage of this low rate.
-Over the past month we have had several clients from Dubai, the Middle East and the United States contact us in order to purchase pre-construction condos.
+The low Canadian dollar is, however, bringing many overseas investors, who are taking advantage of this low rate.
+Over the past month, we have had several clients from Dubai, the Middle East and the United States contact us in order to purchase pre-construction condos.

 Putting down $50-60,000 as a deposit allows investors to secure real estate in Canada, and not worry about any payments until its ready.
 This process, depending on the project, can take anywhere from 2-4 years.

 During the pre-construction condo waiting period, many of the investors who purchased a pre-construction condo will closely monitor the Canadian dollar.
 When the time is right, they hope to covert the currency.
 A $300,000US investment easily converts to enough Canadian dollars to purchase a two bedroom pre-construction condo in Mississauga.
 Two years ago it would have cost closer to $350,000 to make the same purchase.

 Thinking of buying a newly built condo in Canada?
 Read this article first, and give us a call!